Izolyatsia prison

-The premises of the former Izolyatsia (Ізоляція, Изоляция) factory and art centre is used as a prison in Donetsk, Ukraine, created after the city's capture in 2014 by Russian armed forces.
+The premises of the former Izolyatsia (Ізоляція, Изоляция) factory and art centre are used as a torture prison in Donetsk, Ukraine, created after the city's capture in 2014 by Russian armed forces.
 The prison was established after representatives of the Donetsk People's Republic (DPR) seized the site of the Izolyatsia Arts Foundation and converted it into a closed site of the State Security Ministry of the DPR.
 Izolyatsia functions as a training facility for DPR fighters as well as a depot for automobiles, military technology and weapons.
 The prison has secret status as detainees are convicted by illegal DPR courts without proper investigation.
 There are numerous known cases where Izolyatsia inmates only gave confession after being tortured.

 History

 The building was constructed in 1955 as a factory for processing raw mineral cotton and was later adapted to produce stitched mineral cotton slabs, mineral cotton wool, basaltic fiber, basaltic cardboard, basaltic mates, and slabs on basaltic basis.
 The factory closed in 1990.
 From 2010 to 2014, the Izolyatsia Foundation, centered around the creative arts, occupied the site.
 The name of the arts organization is taken from that of the factory and its main product, insulation, and also means "isolation".
+"Izolyatsia" is one of 160 illegal prisons in the Russia-occupied territories of Ukraine.